taushet/monero_mining_monitor/README.md

 * Uptime monitoring
 * Built-in web server, allowing you to monitor your rigs locally or remotely.

-#How to use
+#Installation
 * Windows:
 - install python 2.7.3
 - install all dependencies (pandas and numpy)
 - install xmr-proxy (good guide for windows users here: https://bitcointalk.org/index.php?topic=735738.msg8331755#msg8331755)
 - change logging to 'INFO' mode, to save space (in xmr-proxy-master/config.py)
 - give your miners static IP addresses, if you can.
 - point all your miners to the IP running the xmr-proxy
-- copy this repository into the parent directory of xmr-proxy (if not, you will have to edit the logfile path in MMM.py)
+- copy this repository into the parent directory of xmr-proxy (if not, you will have to edit the logfile path in mmm_config.py)
 - open the MMM_windows_start.bat file (or make it run automatically at startup by making a shortcut, running shell:startup and putting it there)
+- open your web browser to http://127.0.0.1:8000/mmm_web.html

+*Linux
+- clone this repository into the parent directory of xmr-proxy (if not, you will have to edit the logfile path in mmm_config.py).
+- python mmm_code.py
-- watch your rigs.
+- open your web browser to http://127.0.0.1:8000/mmm_web.html

 #ToDo